yhayano-ponotech/ComfyUI-Fal-API-Flux/README.md

 6. Connect the output of the "Fal API Flux" node to a "Preview Image" or "Save Image" node to see the results.

 Note: Although there are five LoRA input slots (lora_1 to lora_5), currently only one can be used.
 The additional slots are reserved for future updates when multiple LoRA support may be added.

+### Example Workflow

+An example workflow is provided in the `examples` folder of this repository.
+To use it:

+1. Locate the file `examples/workflow_fal_api_flux_dev_with_lora.png` in the repository.
+2. Open ComfyUI in your web browser.
+3. Drag and drop the `workflow_fal_api_flux_dev_with_lora.png` file directly onto the ComfyUI canvas.
+4. The example workflow will be loaded, demonstrating how to use the Fal API Flux nodes with a LoRA model.

+This example workflow provides a starting point for using the Fal API Flux nodes in your own projects.
+Feel free to modify and experiment with the parameters to suit your needs.

 ## Troubleshooting